theWhiteFox/theWhiteFox/README.md

 This is the git repo for the previous version of [theWhiteFox.ninja](https://www.thewhitefox.ninja/) site / blog built using [Jekyllrb](https://jekyllrb.com/)

 Previous GitHub [StephOC](https://github.com/StephOC?tab=overview&from=2021-10-01&to=2021-10-16)

+<blockquote><h3>Yoshikazu Ono: "Always look ahead and above yourself.
+Always try to improve on yourself.
+Always strive to elevate your craft."</h3></blockquote>